JasperFx/jasper/documentation/documentation/tutorials/http.md

 <[img:content/HelloFromMyJasperHttpService.png]>

+*The home route shown above is implemented in a class called `HomeEndpoint` that's written out by the dotnet new template you'll probably either want to modify or delete.*

 If you open the generated project and look at the constituent parts, you'll see the application entry point in `Program`:

 ```